aspnetzero/documents/docs/en/Development-Guide-Angular.md

 <img src="images/editions-page-core-4.png" alt="Editions Page" class="img-thumbnail" />

 Editions are used to group feature values and assign to tenants.
-When we click Actions/Edit for an edition, we can see it's poperties:
+We can create a new edition by clicking "**Create new edition**" button:

 <img src="images/edition-edit-1.png" alt="Edit Edition" class="img-thumbnail" />